Analog quantum algorithms for the mixing of Markov chains: Introduction

-Recently, we proved an upper bound for the mixing time of quantum walks for \textit{almost all graphs} \cite{chakraborty2020fast}, i.e.\ the fraction of graphs of $n$ nodes for which our upper bound holds, goes to 1 as $n$ goes to infinity.
 We proved this by obtaining the mixing time for quantum walks on Erd\"os-Renyi random graphs: graphs of $n$ nodes such that the probability of an edge existing between any two nodes is $p$, typically denoted as $G(n,p)$.
 Here, we expand upon the results of the letter \cite{chakraborty2020fast}.
 In particular, our goal is to offer an intuitive explanation of our proof techniques with an emphasis on the several recently developed random matrix theory tools that were used to derive the aforementioned results.
 We also corroborate our analytical findings numerically and also extend the notion of $QLSamp$ to any ergodic, reversible Markov chain.
 In fact, our numerical findings confirm the fact that the mixing time for quantum walks on $G(n,p)$ is in $\bigOt{n^{3/2}}$ for dense random graphs (constant $p$).
 Additionally they also show that the limiting probability distribution is close to the uniform distribution.

 This article is organized as follows: In Sec.~\ref{sec:preliminaries}, we explain some basic concepts and quantities related to Markov chains that we shall use in subsequent sections.
 In Sec.~\ref{sec-main:von-neumann} we show how von Neumann measurements can be used for preparing eigenstates of Hamiltonians.
 In Sec.~\ref{sec-main:hamiltonian-any-markov-chain}, we define a Hamiltonian corresponding to a quantum walk on the edges of any ergodic, reversible Markov chain.
 In Sec.~\ref{sec-main:search-pointer}, we make use of von Neumann measurements and Hamiltonian evolution to provide a quantum algorithm for spatial search.
 This provides an intuitive understanding of our analog quantum algorithm for solving $QSSamp$, which we describe in Sec.~\ref{sec:preparation-of-stationary-state-von-neumann}.
 Next, in Sec.~\ref{sec-main:mixing-time-erg}, we deal with solving the $QLSamp$ problem.
 Finally, we conclude with a brief discussion and summary in Sec.~\ref{sec-main:discussion}.